 2. Simply blood has impacted 7000+ users in more than 15 countries

-3. One of the highest rated Android app for Blood Donation on Google Play Store (4.9 rating from 200+ users)
+3. One of the highest rated Android apps for Blood Donation on Google Play Store (4.9 rating from 200+ users)

-4. More than 100+ students under Simply Blood Ambassador Program (SAP)
+4. More than 100+ students are a part of the Simply Blood Ambassador Program (SAP)

-5. Kiran Verma was awarded “Social Entrepreneur of the Year 2017” in India International CSR Conclave 2017 held at PHD Chambers of Commerce.
+5. Kiran Verma was awarded the “Social Entrepreneur of the Year 2017” honor during the India International CSR Conclave 2017 held at PHD Chambers of Commerce.

-Simply Blood is on a noble mission to save a million lives till 2020.
+Simply Blood is on a noble mission to save a million lives by 2020!